thiyangt/ThiTal/content/courses/Rmsc2020/_index.md

 Email: ttalagala@sjp.ac.lk

-Office hours: Saturday 4:00pm – 5:00pm.
+Office hours: Sunday 1.15pm – 2:15pm.
 Email me for other times.

 E-mail is the best way to get in contact with me—I will respond to all course-related e-mails within 24 hours.